DiMSam: Diffusion Models as Samplers for Task and Motion Planning under Partial Observability: Experiments

+To verify that our learned push sampler can generate valid and accurate samples, we impose tight constraints on the initial and target state, and exploit the \textit{bi-directional} sampler to fill in intermediate steps in trajectories.

+We compare with other types of non-diffusion-based models and report the error on door angle after executing the sampled robot trajectory $[q_1, \ldots, q_{T-1}]$ in simulation.

-We first test whether the learned model can generate high-quality conditional samples.
-The initial and goal microwave door configurations are randomly sampled.
-Point clouds captured from a randomized viewpoint are added as the goal condition for the first and last time step $\omega_1, \omega_T$ of diffusion sampling.
-They are encoded into latent embeddings using learned point cloud encoder ${z_1=\phi_{enc}(\omega_1)}$ and ${z_T=\phi_{enc}(\omega_T)}$.
-Then, we use them as conditions to sample the rest of the trajectory $\langle q_1, z_2, q_2, ..., z_{T-1}, q_{T-1} \rangle$ from the diffusion model.
-This corresponds to the two-point sampler in section~\ref{subsec:push_sampler}.
-The sampled action waypoints $q_1, ..., q_{T-1}$ are then executed in the simulator.
+The initial and target microwave door angles are randomly sampled.
+We capture the point cloud at such configurations $\omega_1, \omega_T$ from a random viewpoint.
+The point cloud observations are encoded into latent $z_1, z_T$ and used as conditions to sample the rest of the trajectory from the diffusion model.

 We compared the performance of our model to two baselines: 1) a {\em discriminative model} that directly regresses from a pair of start and end positions $z_1, z_T$ to $q_1, ..., q_{T-1}$ and 2) an energy-based model (EBM).